-- Wash out immediately with fresh running water. - Figure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - Seek medical attention without delay; if pain persists or recurs seek medical attention. - ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel. - Particulate bodies from welding spatter may be removed carefully. - DO NOT attempt to remove particles attached to or embedded in eye.
+- Wash out immediately with fresh running water. - Figure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper - ▶ Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Eye Contact - ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel. - Particulate bodies from welding spatter may be removed carefully. - ▶ DO NOT attempt to remove particles attached to or embedded in eye. - Lay victim down, on stretcher if available and pad BOTH eyes, make sure dressing does not press on the injured eye by placing thick pads under dressing, above and below the eye. - ▶ Seek urgent medical assistance, or transport to hospital.